-LAL – Bacteria Endotoxin Testing
+LAL – Bacterial Endotoxin Testing

 The discovery of the horseshoe crab’s most significant biological role in recent medicine was made by Frederick Bang in the early 1950′s.
 Bang discovered that the horseshoe crab’s blood cells, called amoebocytes, contain a clotting agent that attaches to dangerous endotoxins produced by gram negative bacteria.
 The test was accepted by the United States Food and Drug Administration (FDA) in 1983 as a standard test for endotoxins.
 In 1987, the FDA established guidelines for LAL testing of pharmaceuticals and medical devices.